Auto Accident Lawyer

 • Road rage incidents escalating into injury.

-• Snow and Ice accidents where it is claimed that roadway conditions were to blame for the accident.
+• Snow and ice accidents where it is claimed that roadway conditions were to blame for the accident.

-• Vehicle Defects where it is claimed brake failure, sudden acceleration, inoperable brake lights, or other mechanical issues caused the crash.
+• Vehicle defects where it is claimed brake failure, sudden acceleration, inoperable brake lights, or other mechanical issues caused the crash.

-• Single Car accidents where a driver left the roadway or struck an object.
+• Single-car accidents where a driver left the roadway or struck an object.

-• “Phantom Vehicle” accidents where the crash was caused by a vehicle that left the scene and nobody can identify who it was.
+• “Phantom vehicle” accidents where the crash was caused by a vehicle that left the scene and nobody can identify who it was.

 • No insurance car accidents where the victim or the at-fault party doesn’t have any insurance.